samer--/cctable/prolog/README.md

 - cctable2
 : Like cctable, but avoiding double copy of all continuations for each solution found.

+- cctable3
+: Like cctable2, but not using delimited control to provide non-backtrackable state.

 - cctable4
-: Using thread local dynamic predicates to factorise state completely.
+: Using thread local dynamic predicates to factorise state completely, avoiding quadratic costs.

 - cctable5
-: Using SWI tries to store tables and solutions for each variant class
+: Using SWI tries to store tables and solutions for each variant class, avoiding quadratic cost for adding solutions.

 - cctable6
 : Like cctable5, but using a reference to a mutable list to store consumer continuations instead of storing the list directly in the table entry.
-This avoids copying all the continuations to add a new one (quadratic).
+Avoids quadratic cost of adding continuations to consumer list.

 - cctable7
 : Like cctable6, but using nb_set instead of trie to collect solutions.